-Domestic Violence Attorneys in Scottsdale and Phoenix, AZ
+Domestic Violence Attorneys and Order of Protections in Scottsdale and Phoenix, AZ

 Sadly, domestic violence is prevalent in Maricopa County.
 When domestic violence has seeped into a couple’s relationship or the family as a whole, the members of the family must be on guard throughout the dissolution proceedings.
 If you believe that the offending ex will re-offend or has re-offended, it may be necessary for you to obtain an order of protection.